JLBLine/WODEN/docs/sphinx/examples/example_simulations.rst

 **Polarisation** - demonstrates how to get create polarised sky models, simulate them, and gives examples of how to inspect the results.

 **LOFAR LoTSS DR2 cutout matching** - demonstrates how to get grab a chunk of the LoTSS DR2 gaussian catalogue, convert to ``WODEN`` format, and simulate it with the LOFAR HBA beam.

+**LOFAR LBA NCP** - demonstrates how to simulate the LOFAR LBA beam with a sky model of the North Celestial Pole.
+Also has a cheeky bit of cross-matching, and discusses how borked plotting images at the NCP can be.

 .. warning:: If you have a GPU with small amounts of RAM (say 2GB) some of these simulations won't work to DOUBLE precision, you won't have enough memory.
 You can add the ``--precision=float`` argument to switch to a lower memory requirement (for the loss of accuracy).